 If you work at a desk, considering switching between a sitting and standing position several times throughout the day to keep the blood in your legs flowing.

 Try Horse Chestnut Extract

-According to Eidson, horse chestnut seed contains the active compound called aescin, believed to support the structures of veins and valves, which could possibly prevent spider veins from forming in the first place.
+According to Eidson, horse chestnut seed contains the active compound called aescin, which is believed to support the structures of veins and valves.
+It could possibly prevent spider veins from forming in the first place.
 Add a full squeeze of the dropper into two ounces of water and drink two to three times a day in between meals.